OSAS/community-website/source/blog/2015-02-11-trying-out-ovirts-probabalistic-optimizer.html.md

 Martin Sivák wrote a [great post](http://community.redhat.com/blog/2014/11/smart-vm-scheduling-in-ovirt-clusters/) about the feature a couple of months ago, but didn't cover its installation process, which still has a few rough edges.

-Read on to learn how to install the optimizer, and start applying fancy probabalistic fu to your oVirt VM launches and migrations.
+Read on to learn how to install the optimizer, and start applying fancy probabilistic fu to your oVirt VM launches and migrations.

 READMORE